canonical/k8s-snap/docs/src/capi/reference/configs.md

 **Required:** no

-`airGapped` is used to signal that we are deploying to an airgap environment.
+`airGapped` is used to signal that we are deploying to an air-gapped environment.
 In this case, the provider will not attempt to install k8s-snap on the machine.
-The user is expected to install k8s-snap manually with [`preRunCommands`](#preRunCommands), or provide an image with k8s-snap pre-installed.
+The user is expected to install k8s-snap manually with [`preRunCommands`](#preruncommands), or provide an image with k8s-snap pre-installed.

 **Example Usage:**
 ```yaml